immohann/Cat-Breed-Classifier/ReadMe.md

 <!-- #region id="_SVhDjkNkdiQ" colab_type="text" -->
 ## 3.1 Loading Dataset:
-  Let's load the dataset from the directory and store the path in variable.
+The Dataset is created manually by collecting the images from internet and then cleaning it to make suitable dataset Let's load the dataset from the directory and store the path in variable.

   Here the hirerarchy is: